-Background of ANSI/AAMI adoption of ISO 15674:2001
+Background of ANSI/AAMI adoption of ISO 15675:2001

 As indicated in the foreword to the main body of this document (page viii), the International Organization for Standardization (ISO) is a worldwide federation of national standards bodies.
-The United States is one of the ISO members that took an active role in the development of this standard, which was developed by ISO Technical Committee 150/SC 2, Cardiovascular implants, to fill a need for requirements for extracorporeal hard-shell cardiotomy/venous reservoir systems and soft venous reservoir bags.
+The United States is one of the ISO members that took an active role in the development of this standard, which was developed by ISO Technical Committee 150/SC 2, Cardiovascular implants, to fill a need for requirements for arterial blood line filters for cardiopulmonary bypass systems.

 U.S. participation in this ISO TC is organized through the U.S. Technical Advisory Group for ISO/TC 150/SC 2, administered by the Association for the Advancement of Medical Instrumentation (AAMI).
-The U.S. TAG for ISO/TC 150/SC 2 supports the intent of this standard, which is to provide designers and manufacturers of extracorporeal hard-shell cardiotomy/venous reservoir systems and soft venous reservoir bags with a framework of requirements and tests that can be used to evaluate the minimum safety and performance characteristics of extracorporeal hard-shell cardiotomy/venous reservoir systems and soft venous reservoir bags intended for use as a blood reservoir during cardiopulmonary bypass (CPB) surgery.
+The U.S. TAG for ISO/TC 150/SC 2 supports the intent of this standard, which is to provide designers and manufacturers of arterial blood line filters with a framework of requirements and tests that can be used to evaluate minimum safety and performance characteristics of arterial blood line filters for cardiopulmonary bypass systems intended to filter and remove emboli, debris, blood clots, and other potentially hazardous solid and gaseous material from the blood of humans during cardiopulmonary bypass surgery.
 AAMI and ANSI procedures require that standards be reviewed and, if necessary, revised every 5 years to reflect technological advances that may have occurred since publication.